mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 >
 > ( From *The Blue Cliff Record*, translated by Thomas Cleary & J.C.
 Cleary.)

-**Katagiri Roshi:* Zen master Ma Tsu in this case was one of the disciples of Nangaku Ejō (Nanyue Huairang).
-In Japanese we call him Baso Zen Master.
-Pai Chang was one of the also famous disciples of Baso, Ma Tsu Zen Master.
+**Katagiri Roshi:* Zen master Ma Tsu in this case was one of the disciples of Nangaku Ejō (Nanyue Huairang); in Japanese we call him Baso Zen Master.
+Pai Chang was one of the disciples of Baso, Ma Tsu Zen Master; [they are both famous].
 This is a conversation between Zen Master Ma Tsu and Pai Chang when they walked together.

 The pointer says,